marknet15/conventional-pull-request-action/README.md

 };
 ```

-Note that if you include a custom rules file you need to add the `actions/checkout` step before the linter, so it is able to reference your custom rules file.
+If you include a custom rules file you need to add the `actions/checkout` step before the linter, so it is able to reference your custom rules file.
 If you just want to run with the default rules, the checkout step is not required.

 ### Linting scope